DendrouLab/panpipes-tutorials/docs/filtering_data/filtering_data_with_panpipes.md

 ```

-If have a custom `.h5mu` dataset that you didn't generate with the `panpipes ingest` workflow, you can use `panpipes preprocess` workflow to filter the cells according to your own qc criteria.
+If you have a custom `.h5mu` dataset that you didn't generate with the `panpipes ingest` workflow, you can use `panpipes preprocess` workflow to filter the cells according to your own qc criteria.

 In panpipes `preprocess` workflow, we use a [dictionary for filtering](https://panpipes-pipelines.readthedocs.io/en/latest/usage/filter_dict_instructions.html), which allows the maximum flexibility to filter your cells and features for each modality, allowing you to provide custom names.